markjprice/cs12dotnet8/docs/code-editors/rider.md

 # Chapter 1 - Hello, C#!
 Welcome, .NET!

-## Downloading and installing JetBrains Rider
+## Downloading and installing JetBrains Rider and Toolbox App

 According to the Stackoveflow Survey 2021, about 20% of professional C# and .NET developers use JetBrains Rider in their day-to-day development work.
 Rider is cross-platform so you can install and run it on Windows, macOS, and varieties of Linux.
 You can use an evaluation license key for a free 30-day trial.

+JetBrains also offers a Toolbox App to manage your IDEs the easy way.
+It's free.
+It is especially useful for Linux users because Rider does not update through `apt` like normal Linux programs.
+It also gives you access to Early Access Programs for software like JetBrains Fleet, a next-generation code editor.

 If you have not already installed it, let's do so now: